kyhavlov/consul-alerting/README.md

 | ------------------ |------------ |
 | `api_token`        | The Slack api token to use.
 | `channel_name`     | The Slack channel name to send alerts to.
+| `max_retries`      | The maximum number of times to retry after an api failure when alerting.
+Defaults to 5.

 #### Example log output:
 ```